 More popular, even in warm water diving locations.
-In Sydney open helled fins with boots are used by everone who scuba dives on a regular basis.
+In Sydney open heeled fins with boots are used by everyone who scuba dives on a regular basis.

 The open heel is designed like a slipper with a strap.
 The foot slides into a pocket and a strap goes over the heel, holding the fin in place.
 This type of fin is worn with booties made of neoprene.